 More case studies have also been included in Appendix C to demonstrate the various Smart FM use cases at CapitaLand and Yale-NUS College.
 The guide also added specific use cases on predictive maintenance that were developed and tested by the solution providers, such as Lingjack on Smart Fire Safety & Emergency and Schindler Ahead on Lift Remote Monitoring & Diagnostics.
-As there is a growing interest in Fault Detection & Diagnostics use case, Appendix D is added to discuss the basic parameters that can be monitored for different systems.
+It also features Azendian's Estate HVAC Energy Optimisation solution, which is a data-driven smart energy management solution.